 The mayor of Karuizawa also visited Whistler in October 2012 and spent three days exploring our community with a tour of the Cheakamus Community Forest, tree planting outside of the Meadow Park Sports Centre to commemorate the mayor's visit, tours of the Whistler Sliding Centre, Whistler Olympic Park and the Squamish Lillooet Cultural Centre.

-The Sister City relationship includes an annual exchange between students from Whistler and Karuizawa.
+The Sister City relationship includes student exchanges between Whistler and Karuizawa.
 The exchange provides a cross-cultural experience that explores the traditions, history, language and present day geography of both countries.

 In March, Karuizawa junior high school students immerse themselves in the Whistler living experience and spend time with 10 selected youth ambassadors.
 In October, Whistler students have the same opportunity to experience Japanese culture when they visit Karuizawa.

 The RMOW funds 50 per cent of the flight costs for the Whistler exchange to Karuizwa.
 The RMOW also organizes various fundraising activities.
 Students taking part in the program cover the remaining travel costs.
 Whistler families receive an honorarium for hosting Karuizawa students in their homes.

 A story of two countries, three towns and four mountains